 - Step 2: Drying the banana peppers

 After your banana peppers are prepared well, they are ready to be dehydrated.
-To dehydrate them, you just need to spread them on the trays and let them dry overnight.
+To dehydrate them, you just need to put them in a dehydrator and let them dry for 8 to 12 hours.

 - Step 3: Storing the dried banana peppers